 ADV Grant

-With funding from the NOAA Marine Debris Program, we are offering a nationwide ADV Program for the removal and prevention of abandoned and derelict vessels.
+With funding from the National Oceanic and Atmospheric Association (NOAA) Marine Debris Program, we are offering a nationwide ADV Program for the removal and prevention of abandoned and derelict vessels.

-The BoatUS Foundation has been awarded a $10 million grant from NOAA’s Marine Debris Program to administer a national competitive grant program for the removal of abandoned and derelict vessels (ADVs).
+The BoatUS Foundation has been awarded a $10 million grant from the National Oceanic and Atmospheric Association Marine Debris Program to administer a national competitive grant program for the removal of abandoned and derelict vessels (ADVs).
 The project components also include the development of a national database to track ADVs, outreach and education on the topics of ADVs and a national conference centered on exploring existing and emerging technologies and best practices for responsible and sustainable disposal of boating-related waste streams.

 BoatUS Foundation is excited to be involved in this groundbreaking project.
 This is a new process for both BoatUS Foundation and the NOAA Marine Debris Program.
 We are working diligently to complete all components of the program.
 See below to learn more information about the program.